nxp-appcodehub/dm-nmh1000-magnetic-switch-example/nmh1000_mag_wakeup/frdmmcxn947/frdmmcxn947_nmh1000_click_mag_wakeup/doc/readme.txt

 Prepare the Demo
 ===============
-1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.
+1. Connect a USB cable between the host PC and the MCU-Link USB port on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits